Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields: Introduction

-where $S$ is the Satake isomorphism (see Section 8 of \cite{braverman2011spherical} or Theorem 5.4 of \cite{gaussent2014spherical}), and $g$ comes from the Bernstein-Lusztig basis.
+where $S$ denotes the Satake isomorphism and $g$ comes again from the Bernstein-Luzstig basis.

-In a second part, we associate Hecke algebras to subgroups more general than $K_I$.
-The group $K_s$ is the fixer of $\{0\}$ and $K_I$ is the fixer of the type $0$ chamber $C_0^+$.
-When $G$ is reductive, for all faces $F$ between $\{0\}$ and $C_0^+$, the fixer $K_F$ (the parahoric group associated to $F$) of $F$ in $G$ is compact open.
-Therefore it seems natural to try to associate a Hecke algebra to the fixer $K_F$ of $F$ in $G$ for all face $F$ between $\{0\}$ and $C_0^+$.
-We succeed in defining such an algebra when $F$ is spherical, which means that its fixer in the Weyl group is finite.
-Our construction is very close to the construction of the Iwahori-Hecke algebra of \cite{bardy2016iwahori}.
-When $F$ is no more spherical and different from $\{0\}$ (this case does not occur when $G$ is affine), we prove that this construction fails: the structure constants are infinite.
+Another part of this paper is devoted to the construction of Hecke algebras attached to more general subgroups than $K_{s}$ and $K_{I}$.
+Recall that $K_{s}$ is the fixer of $\{0\}$ while~$K_{I}$ is the fixer of the type $0$ chamber $C^{+}_{0}$.
+When $G$ is reductive, any face~$F$ between~$\{0\}$ and $C_{0}^{+}$ corresponds to an open compact subgroup of $G$ (namely the parahoric subgroup associated with $F$) contained in its fixer $K_{F}$, hence one can use it to attach a Hecke algebra to $F$.
+This explains why it seems natural, in the non-reductive case, to wonder whether one can attach a Hecke algebra to $K_{F}$ for all faces~$F$ between~$\{0\}$ and $C_{0}^{+}$.
+We succeed in defining such an algebra when $F$ is spherical, which means that its fixer under the action of the Weyl group is finite.
+Our construction is very close to what is done for the Iwahori-Hecke algebra in \cite{bardy2016iwahori}.
+We also prove that when $F$ is not spherical and different from $\{0\}$ (that cannot happen if $G$ is affine), this construction fails because the structural constants are infinite.

+Finally, recall that up to now, there was no known topology on $G$ that generalizes the usual topology on $\mathbf{G}_0(\mathcal{K})$, for $\mathbf{G}_0$ a split reductive group over $\mathcal{K}$, in which~$K_{s}$ and~$K_{I}$ are open compact subgroups of $\mathbf{G}_0(\mathcal{K})$.
+We prove (see Theorem~\ref{Thm Pas de topologie ouverte compacte pour les fixateurs}) that when $\mathbf{G}$ is not reductive, there is no way to turn $G$ into a topological group such that~$K_{s}$ or $K_{I}$ (or, more generally, any given parahoric subgroup of $G$) is open \hbox{compact}.
+This result implies in particular that one cannot define smooth representations of $G$ in the same way as in the reductive case.

+The paper is organized as follows: we first recall the definition of masures in Section~\ref{secApartment standard}.
+The reader only interested in Iwahori-Hecke algebras can read the two first sections and the last one, and skip the rest of this section.
+Section~\ref{secRestriction topologique} is devoted to prove that $G$ cannot be turned into a topological group in which $K_{s}$ or $K_{I}$ is open compact.
+In Section~\ref{secAlgebre d'IH completee}, we define the completed Iwahori-Hecke algebra $\hat{\mathcal{H}}$ of $G$ and compute its center, as well as the center of $\HH$.
+Finally, we use Section~\ref{secAlgebres de Hecke generales} to attach a Hecke algebra to any spherical face between $\{0\}$ and $C_{0}^{+}$ and to prove that this construction fails if $F$ is not spherical and different from $\{0\}$.

-Actually, this article is written in a more general framework explained in Section~\ref{secApartment standard}: we ask $\I$ to be an abstract masure and $G$ to be a strongly transitive group of (positive, type-preserving) automorphisms of $\I$.
-This applies in particular to almost-split Kac-Moody groups over local fields.
+\begin{rque} As explained in Section~\ref{secApartment standard}, this paper is actually written in a more general framework, as we only need $\I$ to be an abstract masure and $G$ to be a strongly transitive group of (positive, type-preserving) automorphisms of $\I$.
+In particular, this applies to almost split (and not only split) Kac-Moody groups over local fields. \end{rque}